Our Purpose & Mission:

 BASIC Q & A about our firm and how we work:

-How does an AIS Data Coastal Station work and what do employees do there?
+How does a Maritime Threat Assessment Center work, and what do employees do there?

-2. Employees at an AIS Data Coastal Station perform the following tasks;
+2. Employees at a Maritime Threat Assessment Center perform the following tasks;

 (A) They keep logs of global ship movements in and out of ports of call.